Lumi-supercomputer/LUMI-training-materials/docs/4day-20230214/software_stacks.md

 You have to do this **before** loading the `LUMI` module as it is then already used to ensure that user modules are included in the module search path.
 You can do this in your `.bash_profile` or `.bashrc`.
-This variable is not only **used by EasyBuild-user** to know where to install software, but also by the `LUMI` - or actually **the `partition` - module to find software** so all users in your project who want to use the software should set that variable.
+This variable is not only used by the module that will load and configure EasyBuild (the **EasyBuild-user** module) to know where to install software, but also by the `LUMI` - or actually **the `partition` - module to find software** so all users in your project who want to use the software should set that variable.